Descriptions and Eligibility

 Loan limits: There is a maximum amount you can borrow each year in Direct Subsidized and Unsubsidized Loans which depends on your grade level and on whether you are a dependent student or an independent student.
 Refer to the Department of Education's Loan website, our Student Loan Program website, see the chart on the bottom of our Federal Direct Student Loan Request Form for more information.

-Please note: Loans requested for two semesters are paid out in one disbursement per term; however, loans requested for a single term must be paid out in two disbursements at least 30 days apart.
-The Financial Aid Office must recheck enrollment and SAP status prior to each disbursement.
+Please note: Loans requested for two semesters are paid out in one disbursement per term; however, loans requested for a single term must be paid out in two disbursements, one at the beginning and the second at the midpoint of the semester.
+Requesting more than half your annual loan to be paid in one semester will require a secondary review by the Financial Aid Coordinator.
+The Financial Aid Office must recheck enrollment and SAP status prior to each disbursement